5 Safe Balance Exercises for Seniors Who Use a Walker

 Practice is more important than perfection

-Even if your older adult can’t do the exercises perfectly or can’t do all 10 repetitions, keep encouraging them to do their best and to exercise regularly.
+Even if your older adult can’t do the exercises perfectly or can only do 10 repetitions, keep encouraging them to do their best and exercise regularly.

 As your older adult gains strength and balance over time, they’ll be able to do more and more.